torbendury/torbendury.github.io/_posts/2024-04-26-custom-kubernetes-metric-export-golang.md

 ---
 layout: post
-title: Exporting Custom Metrics vom Kubernetes using Golang
+title: Exporting Custom Metrics from Kubernetes using Golang
 categories: [Development, Golang, Kubernetes]
 ---

-Introducing `kube-node-status`, because I needed it and because I can
+Introducing `kube-node-status`, because I needed it and because I can.

 ## Intro

-What is my problem?
-What am I trying to achieve?
-How am I doing that?

 In Google Cloud Platform, I'm running a [managed Kubernetes cluster](https://cloud.google.com/kubernetes-engine) and recently switched to a [managed version of Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) for scraping metrics from inside the cluster and saving it to Cloud Monitoring.
 So far, so expensive.

 Google-Managed Prometheus also offers taking care of your [kube-state-metrics](https://cloud.google.com/stackdriver/docs/managed-prometheus/exporters/kube_state_metrics) installation, which sounds fun first, however Google also decided they know best [which components managed kube-state-metrics](https://cloud.google.com/kubernetes-engine/docs/how-to/configure-metrics#enable-ksm) is able to monitor and which you can't enable as a customer.
 Guess what, they don't think node metrics are interesting for you.
 Bummer.

-However, since I'm here for learning and always ready to MacGyver some small solution, let me introduce [kube-node-status](https://github.com/torbendury/kube-node-status/)
+However, since I'm here for learning and always ready to MacGyver some small solution, let me introduce [kube-node-status](https://github.com/torbendury/kube-node-status/).

 ### kube-node-status